solislemuslab/lab-dynamics/project-plan.md

 5. State the significance: why does this matter? why should the world care about this research?
 (2-5 sentences)
 6. State the innovation: what is new about your project compared to existing approaches?
 (2-4 sentences)
 7. List of deliverables: these are actual products that will come out of this project.
 Examples: publication(s), open source software to distribute, conference presentation(s), grant proposal(s).
 Provide details to which journals/conferences/grant mechanisms you want to submit (with deadlines if possible)
-8. Timeline for your deliverables: how long do yo expect to work on each task?
-How much time do you need on each specific aim?
-You can break down the deliverables into pieces, including specific aims.
-Example: Months 1-3: literature search on existing tools.
-Months 4-7 Implementation of model in Specific Aim 1,...You can be as descriptive and detailed as you want.
-This plan will help you to guide your research to completion
+8. Timeline for your deliverables: how long do yo expect to work on each aim (roughly)?
+You can be as descriptive and detailed as you want, or simply provide rough estimates.
+This plan is for you to help you to guide your research to completion.
+Make sure to include deadlines in the timeline (if you have any, for example, for conferences)
 9. People in the team: do you need other people to succeed in this plan?
 If you are a graduate student, do you think that having undergraduate students helping you on some parts of the project would be beneficial and how?
 If you are a postdoc, do you think that having graduate students or undergraduate students working with you could be beneficial?
 Sometimes having extra students on the project is not possible, so you perhaps do not want to state that you necessarily need X students working with you for the success of the project, but you can highlight potential work that could be delegated
 10. Potential limitations and alternatives: What are the main barriers that you expect to encounter?
 What is your plan to overcome those barriers?
 What would happen if the research you propose does not work out?
 What are your alternatives?
 Can you try other approaches?
 11. Future work: If the research proposed is successful, what else could be done afterwards with this theory?
 What are natural extensions to this work?